Project Name

 Overview

-Our client operates within the HVAC (Heating Ventilation and Air Conditioning) Service Provider, where they specialize in high-quality heating, ventilation, and air conditioning systems.
-They have a critical business imperative to optimize compressor performance and reliability by harnessing AI/ML techniques, with a specific focus on the detection of short cycles in their compressor units.
+Our client is an HVAC (Heating, Ventilation, and Air Conditioning) service provider that specializes in high-quality HVAC systems.
+They have a critical business imperative to optimize compressor performance and reliability by harnessing AI/ML techniques, specifically focusing on detecting short cycles in their compressor units.

-• The client encounters a challenge stemming from disruptions or anomalies within the dataset, impacting their ability to work with reliable data.
+• Disruptions or anomalies within the dataset can challenge the client's ability to work with reliable data.

 • The client encounters a substantial challenge stemming from improperly labeled data, which hinders their ability to address the issue of detecting short cycles in compressors effectively.